Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 from .parameters import ExtraOption, ParamStructure

-[docs]class Formats(Enum): """Supported configuration formats and the list of their default extensions.
+[docs] class Formats(Enum): """Supported configuration formats and the list of their default extensions.
 The default order set the priority by which each format is searched for the default configuration file. """ TOML = ("toml",) YAML = ("yaml", "yml") JSON = ("json",) INI = ("ini",) XML = ("xml",)

-[docs]class ConfigOption(ExtraOption, ParamStructure): """A pre-configured option adding ``--config``/``-C`` option.""" formats: Sequence[Formats] roaming: bool force_posix: bool strict: bool def __init__( self, param_decls: Sequence[str] | None = None, metavar="CONFIG_PATH", type=STRING, help=_( "Location of the configuration file.
+[docs] class ConfigOption(ExtraOption, ParamStructure): """A pre-configured option adding ``--config``/``-C`` option.""" formats: Sequence[Formats] roaming: bool force_posix: bool strict: bool def __init__( self, param_decls: Sequence[str] | None = None, metavar="CONFIG_PATH", type=STRING, help=_( "Location of the configuration file.
 Supports glob pattern of local " "path and remote URL.", ), is_eager=True, expose_value=False, formats=tuple(Formats), roaming=True, force_posix=False, excluded_params=None, strict=False, **kwargs, ) -> None: """Takes as input a glob pattern or an URL.
 Glob patterns must follow the syntax of `wcmatch.glob <https://facelessuser.github.io/wcmatch/glob/#syntax>`_. - ``is_eager`` is active by default so the config option's ``callback`` gets the opportunity to set the ``default_map`` values before the other options use them. - ``formats`` is the ordered list of formats that the configuration file will be tried to be read with.
-Can be a single one. - ``roaming`` and ``force_posix`` are `fed to click.get_app_dir() <https://click.palletsprojects.com/en/8.1.x/api/#click.get_app_dir>`_ to setup the default configuration folder. - ``excluded_params`` is a list of options to ignore by the configuration parser.
+Can be a single one. - ``roaming`` and ``force_posix`` are `fed to click.get_app_dir() <https://click.palletsprojects.com/en/stable/api/#click.get_app_dir>`_ to setup the default configuration folder. - ``excluded_params`` is a list of options to ignore by the configuration parser.
 Defaults to ``ParamStructure.DEFAULT_EXCLUDED_PARAMS``. - ``strict`` - If ``True``, raise an error if the configuration file contain unrecognized content. - If ``False``, silently ignore unsupported configuration option. """ if not param_decls: param_decls = ("--config", "-C") # Make sure formats ends up as an iterable. if isinstance(formats, Formats): formats = (formats,) self.formats = formats # Setup the configuration default folder. self.roaming = roaming self.force_posix = force_posix kwargs.setdefault("default", self.default_pattern) if excluded_params is not None: self.excluded_params = excluded_params self.strict = strict kwargs.setdefault("callback", self.load_conf) super().__init__( param_decls=param_decls, metavar=metavar, type=type, help=help, is_eager=is_eager, expose_value=expose_value, **kwargs, )

 [docs] def default_pattern(self) -> str: """Returns the default pattern used to search for the configuration file.
 Defaults to ``/<app_dir>/*.{toml,yaml,yml,json,ini,xml}``.
-Where ``<app_dir>`` is produced by the `clickget_app_dir() method <https://click.palletsprojects.com/en/8.1.x/api/#click.get_app_dir>`_.
+Where ``<app_dir>`` is produced by the `clickget_app_dir() method <https://click.palletsprojects.com/en/stable/api/#click.get_app_dir>`_.
 The result depends on OS and is influenced by the ``roaming`` and ``force_posix`` properties of this instance.
 In that folder, we're looking for any file matching the extensions derived from the ``self.formats`` property: - a simple ``*.ext`` pattern if only one format is set - an expanded ``*.{ext1,ext2,...}`` pattern if multiple formats are set """ ctx = get_current_context() cli_name = ctx.find_root().info_name if not cli_name: raise ValueError app_dir = Path( get_app_dir(cli_name, roaming=self.roaming, force_posix=self.force_posix), ).resolve() # Build the extension matching pattern. extensions = flatten(f.value for f in self.formats) if len(extensions) == 1: ext_pattern = extensions[0] else: # Use brace notation for multiple extension matching. ext_pattern = f"{{{','.join(extensions)}}}" return f"{app_dir}{os.path.sep}*.{ext_pattern}"

 [docs] def get_help_record(self, ctx: Context) -> tuple[str, str] | None: """Replaces the default value by the pretty version of the configuration matching pattern.""" # Pre-compute pretty_path to bypass infinite recursive loop on get_default. pretty_path = shrinkuser(Path(self.get_default(ctx))) # type: ignore[arg-type] with patch.object(ConfigOption, "get_default") as mock_method: mock_method.return_value = pretty_path return super().get_help_record(ctx)

 [docs] def search_and_read_conf(self, pattern: str) -> Iterable[tuple[Path | URL, str]]: """Search on local file system or remote URL files matching the provided pattern. ``pattern`` is considered an URL only if it is parseable as such and starts with ``http://`` or ``https://``.
 Returns an iterator of the normalized configuration location and its textual content, for each file/URL matching the pattern. """ logger = logging.getLogger("click_extra") # Check if the pattern is an URL. location = URL(pattern) location.normalize() if location and location.scheme in ("http", "https"): logger.debug(f"Download configuration from URL: {location}") with requests.get(location) as response: if response.ok: yield location, response.text return logger.warning(f"Can't download {location}: {response.reason}") logger.debug("Pattern is not an URL: search local file system.") # wcmatch expect patterns to be written with Unix-like syntax by default, even # on Windows.
-See more details at: # https://facelessuser.github.io/wcmatch/glob/#windows-separators # https://github.com/facelessuser/wcmatch/issues/194 if is_windows(): pattern = pattern.replace("\\", "/") for file in iglob( pattern, flags=NODIR | GLOBSTAR | DOTGLOB | GLOBTILDE | BRACE | FOLLOW | IGNORECASE, ): file_path = Path(file).resolve() logger.debug(f"Configuration file found at {file_path}") yield file_path, file_path.read_text()
+See more details at: # https://facelessuser.github.io/wcmatch/glob/#windows-separators # https://github.com/facelessuser/wcmatch/issues/194 if is_windows(): pattern = pattern.replace("\\", "/") for file in iglob( pattern, flags=NODIR | GLOBSTAR | DOTGLOB | GLOBTILDE | BRACE | FOLLOW | IGNORECASE, ): file_path = Path(file).resolve() logger.debug(f"Configuration file found at {file_path}") yield file_path, file_path.read_text(encoding="utf-8")

 [docs] def parse_conf(self, conf_text: str) -> dict[str, Any] | None: """Try to parse the provided content with each format in the order provided by the user.
 A successful parsing in any format is supposed to return a ``dict``.
 Any other result, including any raised exception, is considered a failure and the next format is tried. """ logger = logging.getLogger("click_extra") user_conf = None for conf_format in self.formats: logger.debug(f"Parse configuration as {conf_format.name}...") try: if conf_format == Formats.TOML: user_conf = tomllib.loads(conf_text) elif conf_format == Formats.YAML: user_conf = yaml.full_load(conf_text) elif conf_format == Formats.JSON: user_conf = json.loads(conf_text) elif conf_format == Formats.INI: user_conf = self.load_ini_config(conf_text) elif conf_format == Formats.XML: user_conf = xmltodict.parse(conf_text) except Exception as ex: logger.debug(ex) continue if isinstance(user_conf, dict): return user_conf else: logger.debug(f"{conf_format.name} parsing failed.") return None